wp-plugins/soundcloud-is-gold/readme.txt

 == Changelog ==

+= 2.0 =
+* Save multiple users, very useful for labels, collectives or artists with many projects.
+* favourites browsing fix.
+* Settings API (Should fix the multi wp install issues)

 = 1.0.7 =
 * Moved to Settings API, which should enable multi-site compatibility (good tutorial at http://www.presscoders.com/2010/05/wordpress-settings-api-explained/ and plugin for reference at http://wordpress.org/extend/plugins/plugin-options-starter-kit/)